zhengying-liu/autodl-contrib/README.md

 └── iris.solution
 ```

+Note that in this case, no **metadata** is provided and no train/test split is done yet.
+However, these two files suffice to construct a valid dataset for AutoDL challenge.

-Note that no **metadata** is provided.
-And as no informative extension name is provided, the dataset will considered to be in `.csv` (!!) format, as is the case for all datasets in AutoML format.
+WARNING: as no informative extension name is provided, the dataset will considered to be in `.csv` (!!!) format, as is the case for all datasets in AutoML format.

 ## Check the Integrity of a Dataset
 We provide a Python script `dataset_manager.py` that can automatically